-- Yes, the information in this section must be updated for this upcoming fiscal year.
+- results for this upcoming fiscal year.
 I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.

 FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high risk carriers.
 Additionally, States are asked to allocate resources to participate in the enhanced investigations training being offered by FMCSA.
 Finally, States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.